moby/buildkit/frontend/dockerfile/docs/reference.md

 runs the container, about which ports are intended to be published.
-To actually publish the port when running the container, use the `-p` flag on `docker run` to publish and map one or more ports, or the `-P` flag to publish all exposed ports and map them to to high-order ports.
+To actually publish the port when running the container, use the `-p` flag on `docker run` to publish and map one or more ports, or the `-P` flag to publish all exposed ports and map them to high-order ports.

 To set up port redirection on the host system, see [using the -P flag](run.md#expose-incoming-ports).
 The `docker network` command supports